AnshChoudhary/GAN-Implementation/README.md

 4. **Wasserstain GAN (WGAN)**

 Each implementation is provided in a separate Jupyter Notebook:

-- `VanillaGAN.ipynb`: Basic implementation of a GAN.
+- **VanillaGAN.ipynb:** Basic implementation of a GAN.
-- `DCGAN.ipynb`: Implementation of a convolutional GAN for generating high-quality images.
+- **DCGAN.ipynb:** Implementation of a convolutional GAN for generating high-quality images.
-- `Conditional-GAN.ipynb`: GAN conditioned on labels for controlled data generation.
+- **Conditional-GAN.ipynb:** GAN conditioned on labels for controlled data generation.
-- `W-GAN.ipynb`: Implementation of Wasserstein GAN.
+- **W-GAN.ipynb:** Implementation of Wasserstein GAN.
+- **WGAN-GP.ipynb:** Wasserstein GAN with Gradient Penalty for improved training stability.
+- **InfoGAN.ipynb:** Information Maximizing GAN for interpretable and disentangled representations.

 ---